Julius Sabinus: Rebellion

 He was a Roman officer, naturalized, as indicated by his name.
 He claimed to be the great-grandson of Julius Caesar on the grounds that his great-grandmother had been Caesar's lover during the Gallic war.

 In AD 69, benefiting from the period of disorders which shook the Roman Empire and the rebellion started on the Rhine by the Batavians, he started a revolt in Belgian Gaul.
 However, his badly organised forces were easily defeated by the Sequani who were still faithful to Rome.
 Following his defeat, he faked his own death by telling his servants that he intended to kill himself.
 He then burned down the villa in which he was staying.
 He went into hiding in a nearby cellar, known only to his wife Epponina and a few faithful servants.

 Following the failure of the revolt, the territory of Lingons was detached from Belgian Gaul, and was placed under the direct monitoring of the Roman army of the Rhine.
-It formed thus part of Roman province of Germania Superior.
+It formed a part of the Roman province of Germania Superior.